 A traction battery that has been in an electric vehicle for several years may no longer provide the expected range.
 But it still has a life expectancy of up to 10 additional years.

 An optimal second battery life would be the use as a buffer battery for the power supply.
-Battery storage has already been used for some time and serves to compensate for short-term frequency fluctuations to keep the power quality stable.
+Battery storage has been used for some time to compensate for short-term frequency fluctuations with primary control energy and thus to keep the grid frequency stable.
 Used drive batteries of electric cars are well suited for this task: they represent an environmentally friendly solution also from the point of view that there are no established recycling processes for such old batteries yet.

 Second Life Batteries: a resource-saving way to address two problem areas